UCSF-DataSci/ds217-11-final-dr-justinetang/report.md

 - **MAE (mean absolute error):** average absolute error, robust to outliers relative to RMSE.

 **Model comparison & selection**
-- If XGBoost (or Random Forest) shows higher R² and lower RMSE/MAE than Linear Regression, the tree-based model is preferred for prediction accuracy.
+- If XGBoost shows higher R² and lower RMSE/MAE than Linear Regression, the tree-based model is preferred for prediction accuracy.
 - Also compare train vs test metrics to diagnose overfitting: a large gap (train >> test) suggests overfitting and suggests more regularization or simpler models.

 ---